aivic/machineLearning/docs/test.md

 ## Introduction
-In today's world, we have seen a lot of use cases of Excel in almost all the industries be it Financial Services, IT Services, Automobile, Manufacturing, etc. Excel deals with a large amount of data and finding insights from the data without summarising the information on a chart becomes quite hectic and therefore we require visualization tools in Excel.
+In today's world, we have seen a lot of use cases of Excel in almost all the industries be it Financial Services, IT Services, Automobile, Manufacturing, etc. Excel deals with a large amount of data and finding insights from the data without summarising the information on a chart becomes quite hectic and therefore a need for visualization tools is undeniable in Excel.

 In the previous [guide](/guides/exploring-data-with-pivottables), you have learned about various aspects of PivotTables with very little emphasis on pivot charts.
-In this guide, we will further explore the topic and visualize data from the PivotTable using Pivot charts.
+In this series of two guides (beginner and advanced) on Pivot Charts, we will further explore the topic and visualize data from the PivotTable using Pivot charts.

+In this beginner guide, you will cover the following plots:
+- Bar Chart
+- Line Chart
+- Scatter Plot

 ## Describing Data
-We will be using a data set consisting of data related to colleges situated in various countries, their fee structure and their minimum acceptable test scores (GRE and GMAT).
+We will be using a dummy data set consisting of data related to colleges situated in various countries, their fee structure and their minimum acceptable test scores (GRE and GMAT).
 Given below is the original data set which holds eight columns and 10 rows:

 |         Country          |                College                |     Program     |  Tuition Fee  | Accommodation Fee | Misc Charges | Min GMAT Score | Min GRE Score |
 |--------------------------|---------------------------------------|-----------------|---------------|------------------|--------------|----------------|---------------|